HeiderJeffer/Gilgamesh/README.md

 ## Problem and Motivation

 The research question addressed in this study is:
-.
-R.Q.: Why Do Hardware Startups Fail?\
+R.Q.: Why Do Hardware Startups Fail?
-- Research Objective,
+Research Objective,
- - Developing a strategy,
+Developing a strategy,
-  - To Process, Collect, Analyze, Manage & Extract the Failure Factors from Any Given Data Size, Structure, and Formats
+To Process, Collect, Analyze, Manage & Extract the Failure Factors from Any Given Data Size, Structure, and Formats

 Startups are projects undertaken by an entrepreneur to create, seek, develop, and validate Goods or services, and look for continuous business models to build that product, sell it and recover the cost and profit from it under uncertainty and extreme.